Zhabonchik/public-obsidian-vault-java-concurrency/content/blog/YouSim; Explore The Multiverse of Identity.md

   - releases
   - "#cogsci"
   - yousim
+author: Courtland Leer
+description: YouSim is a CLI game that lets you simulate any identity--real, fictional, or alien—exploring the vast multiverse of personalities within LLM latent space.
 ---
 ![[yousim_banner.png]]
-## TL;DR
+# TL;DR

-[YouSim](https://yousim.ai) is a fun demo to explore the multiverse of identities, to glimpse a (mere infinite) sliver of the (transfinite) diversity within the latent space.
+*[YouSim](https://yousim.ai) is a fun demo to explore the multiverse of identities, to glimpse a (mere infinite) sliver of the (transfinite) diversity within the latent space.
 Inspired by [WorldSim](https://worldsim.nousresearch.com/), [WebSim](https://websim.ai/), & [Infinite Backrooms](https://dreams-of-an-electric-mind.webflow.io/), YouSim leverages [Claude](https://claude.ai/) to let you locate, modify, & interact with any entity you can imagine.
-It's a game that can simulating anyone you like.
+It's a game that can simulating anyone you like.*

-Who will you summon?
+*Who will you summon?*

-## Simulators
+# Simulators
 Large language models are [simulators](https://www.astralcodexten.com/p/janus-simulators).

 And [Plastic's](https://plasticlabs.ai) core mission is to enable AI that can simulate you, can model and align to you, and therefore be trusted to act autonomously on your behalf.
 We're [[ARCHIVED; Announcing Honcho's Private Beta|starting]] that journey by building [Honcho](https://honcho.dev)--self-improving user memory for AI apps.
 It [[Humans like personalization|personalizes]] their UX and reduces user and developer overhead across the board. ^7a39cb